Convert video to gif for email + Twilight demo

 Twilight demo: {Click to view email and forward yourself a copy}

-There are free video to gif tools available.
-I prefer to convert the video file myself.
+There are free video to Gif tools available, though I prefer to convert the video file myself.
 It affords you more control, resulting in smaller file sizes and higher quality footage.

 1. SnagIt